 10 years ago, my capacity was dropping below what was asked of me while growing an aviation industry SAAS company.
-A failed GP visit was the turning point (the govt funded guidelines and I had different objectives), where I found I needed to take more responsibility for myself.
-Empowered by a functional & integrative medical approach, I've transitioned from going backwards to exploring how much more capacity I can have.
+A failed GP visit was the turning point (the govt guidelines and I had different objectives), where I found I needed to take more responsibility for myself.
+Since then, I've turned over a new leaf & transitioned from going backwards to exploring how much more capacity I can have.

 So far so good, but what's a software engineer doing in a functional medical practice?

 The medical and aviation industries are both customer facing with high regulatory, commercial risk, automation & privacy requirements.
-However aviation in the last 20 years has driven down cost while increasing customer service and outcomes.
-With health by contrast, costs are through the roof, the population is growing sicker and few doctors, nurses or clients are happy about the situation.
-My role is to assist my medically trained colleagues to provide better alternatives for our clients, using cross-industry methodologies and tool-kits.
+However aviation in the last 20 years has driven down cost while increasing customer-service, safety and outcomes.
+With health by contrast, it appears costs are through the roof, the population is growing sicker and few doctors, nurses or clients are happy about the situation.
+My role then is to assist my medically trained colleagues to provide better alternatives for our clients, using cross-industry methodologies and tool-kits.